Kourva/AwesomeChatGPTBot/README.md

 # ▋Features
 This bot responds to every message with ChatGPT AI and other models like llama, excluding commands.
 + Inline mode for obtaining predefined roles. [**How to use**](https://github.com/Kourva/AwesomeChatGPTBot/issues/3#issuecomment-1791705893)
-+ The ability to remember chat history (long-term memory).
++ The ability to remember chat history.
 + Multiple providers.
++ Voice response.
++ Provider settings (use /settings)

 <br>